Change the test settings to suit your requirements

 Two types of tests determine how the questions will appear to the candidates while writing the test.

 Here, the candidate will be able to see only one question at a time.
-The candidate has to skip or answer the current one to attempt the next question, which indirectly makes the test difficult.
+The candidate has to skip or answer the current question in order to proceed and attempt the next question.

 Click Save the Test Settings after any changes.